The timber lighter Arthur has been abandoned in the middle of Hooe Lake, near Oreston in Plymouth.

 Arthur is a lighter, an unpowered barge used to transfer cargo to and from transport ships, in this case the cargo was timber.
 The name lighter comes from 'lighting', an old word for unloading a ship.
 The vessel is a typical rectangular lighter shape with flat sides, bluff bow and stern and a flat bottom.
 Towed barges are often fitted with a fixed skeg aft to help them tow in a straight line but Arthur appears to have been fitted with a rudder, possibly to make her more manoeuvrable in the confined waters at the entrance to Hooe Lake.
 The lighter was partially decked fore and aft, the foredeck mounted the tow point and the aft deck was used by the steersman.
 A samson post was fitted at each corner of the cargo well and would be used to pull the barge around when manoeuvring in tight spaces.
 The cargo well was lined at the bottom and sides with ceiling planking.

 Very little is recorded about the life of Arthur and the tug Alice.
 The only noted event we have found so far was that Arthur was used as a Boom Defence Vessel in WW1 between July 1918 and August 1919.
 Photographs of the lake show that Arthur was abandoned before 1957 and the steamboat beached on the northern shore may be the tug Alice .
+Local resident David Hockings has suggested that Arthur was laid up in Hooe Lake in the 1930s as during the recession little or no work could be found for her.
+When the economic situation improved it was found that Arthur could not be removed from the mud and she was abandoned.
+This makes sense as the vessel would not have been moored in the middle of the lake if she was hulked and due to be dismantled, she would have been put closer to the road at the east end of the lake along with the other hulked ships.

 In 2015 the University of Birmingham HIT Team led by Prof. Robert Stone recorded the remains of the Arthur using a DJI Inspire 1 drone to produce a 3D photogrammetric model of the hulk.
 Video from the drone camera was recorded as it flew around the hull, and then processed offline using the computer program Pix4D to produce the 3D digital model.